jjsauma/flask/README.md

 # flask
-In this code I create an web API to read and process a csv file using flask and pandas.
+In this code I create a web API to read and process a csv file using flask and pandas.

 Considerations and how to use
 ● All code was tested on Python2.7 running on a Mac with MacOS 10.14.